Registered Dietitian vs. Nutritionist: The Key Differences

 • Assessment and Evaluation: Looking at dietary habits and finding where improvement can be made.
 Conducting assessments and looking at things like age, health status, medical history, and lifestyle.

 • Nutrition Planning: Developing personalized nutrition plans to address medical conditions, health goals, or dietary restrictions.
-Providing guidance on food choices, portion control, and meal timing.
+Providing guidance on food choices, meal timing, dietary changes to support disease management or prevention and more.

 • Medical Nutrition Therapy: Working with people dealing with medical conditions to create individual plans to ease side effects and improve health.
 Collaborating with allied healthcare professionals to optimize overall patient care and outcomes.